influxdata/telegraf/CONTRIBUTING.md

 ### Unit test troubleshooting

-Try cleaning up your test environment by executing `make test-cleanup` and re-running
+Try cleaning up your test environment by executing `make docker-kill` and re-running